 Updated on January 23, 2017

-A) Generally, employees and retirees of the Commonwealth of Massachusetts and of certain other public entities, including most state authorities, local housing and redevelopment authorities, are eligible for GIC benefits if they participate in a public pension system and (for employees) work the requisite number of hours per week.
+Generally, employees and retirees of the Commonwealth of Massachusetts and of certain other public entities, including most state authorities, local housing and redevelopment authorities, are eligible for GIC benefits if they participate in a public pension system and (for employees) work the requisite number of hours per week.
 Additionally, certain municipalities through the collective bargaining process, have elected to join the GIC’s health insurance benefits as a participating municipality.
 Certain municipalities also offer the GIC Retiree Dental Plan.
 Other municipalities have opted to insure their retired teachers through the GIC’s Retired Municipal Teacher program.
-For additional details, see the GIC’s regulatory definitions of Employee, Retiree, Dependent, and Regular Work Week.
-For further information, including a full list of entities with GIC health insurance, see the list of GIC Benefit Coordinators .

 For state employees, your basic life and health insurance benefits are on a pre-tax basis unless you opt out.
 GIC benefits for state employees can include: basic life, basic life and health insurance, long term disability, optional life insurance, dental/vision for employees not covered by collective bargaining, (primarily managers, Legislators, Legislative and certain Executive Office staff), and several GIC pre-tax programs: the Health Care Spending Account (HCSA) Program and the Dependent Care Assistance Program (DCAP).
 DCAP enrollment is effective as of your date of hire.
 Participating Municipal employees are eligible for health benefits only.

-Q) I previously worked less than the minimum required hours for GIC benefits (18.75 hours) and was not eligible for GIC benefits.
-I am moving into a part-time (minimum 18.75 hours) or full-time position.
-When do my GIC benefits begin?
+If you previously worked less than the minimum required hours for GIC benefits (18.75 hours) and were not eligible for GIC benefits and are moving into a part-time (minimum 18.75 hours) or full-time position; this will affect your GIC benefits start date

-Q) I am leaving my current private sector job and will be eligible for GIC health insurance as a new hire in 60 days.
-What should I do about health insurance coverage during the 60-day waiting period?
+If you are leaving your current private sector job and will be eligible for GIC health insurance as a new hire in 60 days; here is what you should do about your coverage during the 60 day waiting period

-Q) During my GIC 60-day new hire waiting period, I (or my dependent) have had catastrophic medical expenses and do not have other health insurance or access to COBRA coverage through my former employer.
-Do I have any options to help cover these expenses?
+If during your GIC 60-day new hire waiting period,you (or your dependent) have had catastrophic medical expenses and do not have other health insurance or access to COBRA coverage through your former employer; you have any options to help cover these expenses

-Q) Which state and participating municipal employees are eligible for GIC health insurance coverage?
+State and participating municipal employees that are eligible for GIC health insurance coverage

-Q) I am an active state or participating municipal employee who works fewer than 18 ¾ hours per week in a 37.5 hour work week or 20 hours per week in a 40-hour work week; am I eligible for GIC benefits?
+If you are an active state or participating municipal employee who works fewer than 18 ¾ hours per week in a 37.5 hour work week or 20 hours per week in a 40-hour work week; you are not eligible for GIC benefits

-Q) What happens to my GIC benefits if I work less than 18 ¾ hours in a 37.5 hour work week or 20 hours in a 40-hour work week?
+What happens to GIC benefits if you work less than 18 ¾ hours in a 37.5 hour work week or 20 hours in a 40-hour work week

-Q) I am an active GIC-eligible employee and also retired from a state agency/authority or participating municipality and eligible for GIC retirement benefits.
-Can I choose both employee and retiree benefits?
+If you are an active GIC-eligible employee and also retired from a state agency/authority or participating municipality and eligible for GIC retirement benefits; you cannot choose both employee and retiree benefits

-Q) I am an active GIC-eligible employee and also the dependent of a GIC-eligible state or participating municipal employee/retiree.
-Can I choose both employee and dependent benefits?
+If you are an active GIC-eligible employee and also the dependent of a GIC-eligible state or participating municipal employee/retiree; you cannot choose both employee and dependent benefits

-Q) If I work for the state, participating GIC authority or municipality and transfer to another GIC agency or municipality, am I subject to the 60-day new hire waiting period?
+If you work for the state, participating GIC authority or municipality and transfer to another GIC agency or municipality; you may be subject to the 60-day new hire waiting period